practicalli/spacemacs/source-control/forge-configuration.md

 ## Generating a token for API access

-You need a token personal access token for the forge with the correct permissions, which can be generated via your account on those services.
+A personal access token is used to authenticate your identify with the forge.
+The respective services provide a means to generate that token:

 * [GitHub personal access tokens](https://github.com/settings/tokens) should be created with `repo`, `user` and `read:org` permissions.
 * [GitLab personal access tokens](https://gitlab.com/profile/personal_access_tokens) should be created with `api` permissions.